Measurements on the valve train / of valve train dynamics

 ROTEC ENGINEERING carries out tests on electric as well as hydraulic camshaft phasers.
 Thus, interactions between valve actuation and timing are recorded or the functional behaviour of the camshaft phasers is explicitly analysed.

-motored cylinder head
+Measurement on motored cylinder head

 - Measurement of valve stroke and valve speed with laser vibrometer